 Going through the Immigration today takes longer than usually.
-But as we, as always, have arrived to the airport 2 hours before the time of departure, we make it on time.
+But as we, as always, have arrived to the airport 2 hours before the departure, we make it on time.
 Some 9 other passengers aren’t that lucky.

 We are already sitting on the plane for some time, when our captain announces: “We have decided not to wait for 9 passengers, who still are in the queue to the Immigration.
 But as these passengers have checked in their luggage, because of security reasons, we will have to find and unload their bags before we can depart.
 I assume that it will take approximately 30 minutes.
 But I will inform you as soon as I will have more exact information.”

 Some 30 minutes later we depart.
 During the flight captain speaks few more times.
-It’s the first time in our 20+ flight experience, when captain speaks this much and gives quite a lot of really really relevant information – like informing us, what’s the time zone in Nepal and what is the local time there at this moment, so we can adjust our clocks.
+It’s the first time in our 20+ flight experience, when captain speaks this much and gives quite a lot of really relevant information – like informing us, what’s the time zone in Nepal and what is the local time there at this moment, so we can adjust our clocks.

 Flight is bumpy.
 It looks like some 90% of all the passengers on the plane are Nepalese.
 When plane hits turbulence, everyone starts smiling immediately.
 They look so happy and cheerful.
 When the plane lands, there is a long applause from everyone on the plane.
 It’s our first time traveling to Nepal, and we haven’t yet left the airplane but we already like Nepalese.